gitlabhq/gitlab-runner/docs/configuration/speed_up_job_execution.md

 [edit runner's `config.toml` file](../configuration/advanced-configuration.md#the-runnerscaches3-section) to point
 to the S3 location and provide credentials for connecting.

+Important, if you are using private subnets you may need to enable an S3 VPC endpoint in order to save cost on data transfer.

 ### Use MinIO

 Instead of using AWS S3, you can create your own cache storage.